kalyan-ch/interview-prep-epi/system-design/item-review-system.md

 ## Core Component design

 The functionality of `write_service` and `rate_review` is straightforward - write data to DB directly. since the data need not be consistent, slow writes are fine.
 Since we will incorporate data redundancy, eventual consistency is achieved.

+### get_reviews
+* gets a list of reviews for an item
+* is called when a user clicks on an item
+* since this is one of high traffic operations, service doesn't have to retrieve data from DB and can get from cache
+* cache contains reviews of food items of stores that are nearest to customers / popular stores in the area

+### get_avg_rating
+* retrieves the average rating of a list of food items
+* this service can be called when user visits the store page or when user is viewing the popular dishes in the area
+* since this is one of the high traffic operations, service uses cache for fast retrievals
+* cache contains average rating of items that are popular in the area or that of items in the popular / nearby stores in the area.

+### calculate_avg_rating
+* periodically calculates average rating of every food item
+* will process all data in chunks for efficient performance
+* this can be a stored procedure living in the db that gets executed periodically
+* updates table `AverageRating` with rating for food item

+### Data Replication and Partition

+Data needs to be replicated within the DB to avoid any single point of failure.
+DB can be designed into a master-slave architecture for data replication with asynchronous operations to update slave DBs with latest data.

+Since review data is huge, it can be partitioned into multiple shards.
+They can be sharded based on location since we want to retrieve data based on user's location.
+For this purpose, we can persist location data along with review data.
+A typical shard contains data for a city, if it isn't too big.
+If it is, we can further partition based on zip code / county etc.

+## Scaling the design

+We need to add load balancing in front of servers containing read services to evenly distribute traffic.
+Load balancer between client and `get_reviews` and another one between client and `get_avg_rating`.

+As already discussed, cache can be used to reduce latency in data read operation.
+Cache can contain reviews of all food items of all popular stores.
+Also, we can club the average rating information along with popular items information that already resides in the cache.
+LRU cache eviction can be used to get rid of stale data.